rust-lang/blog.rust-lang.org/content/inside-rust/reducing-target-dir-size-on-nightly.md

 We can see the results in the table below.
 The `Before` column shows the size of the `target` directory when using the previous default (`-Zembed-metadata=yes`), while the `After` column shows the `target` disk size with `-Zembed-metadata=no`, which will soon be the default on the nightly channel.

-As expected, the disk size wins depend a lot on how much of the `target` directory is taken up by the crate metadata itself.
-If there are no incremental artifacts and no debuginfo, such as when using the default configuration of the `release` profile, the wins are substantial, in this case almost 30%.
-On the other hand, if we use the defaults of the `dev` profile, which enables both incremental compilation and generation of debug information, then the wins are more modest (in this case around 5%), because the debug information and incremental build artifacts dwarf the size of the crate metadata.

 | Profile   | Incremental | Debuginfo | Before [MiB] | After [MiB] | Reduction |
 |-----------|-------------|-----------|--------------|-------------|-----------|
 | `dev`     | Yes         | Yes       | 179.70       | 171.29      | -4.7%     |